svn2github/Freetel/misc/lilacsat1/README.txt

 Mark Jessop and David Rowe
 June 2017

-If the build fails, (e.g. due to a missing package) you can restart it:
+If the Gnu Radio build fails, (e.g. due to a missing package) you can restart it from the beginning with:

-$ cd prefix/default/
+$ cd prefix/default
 $ pybombs rebuild

+You can test the GNU Radio build by checking that gnuradio-companion starts:

+$ source prefix/default/setup_env.sh
+$ gnuradio-companion

 TODO
 ----